The Hidden Dangers of Using Steroid Creams on the Face

 - Sudden worsening of acne or rashes

-- Any infection or pustules developing on the treated area
+- Any infection, pustules, or sores on the treated area

 How Our Clinic Can Help